What Tasty’s Square Video Means for Brand Advertising

 Tasty’s success is built on square videos that last less than a minute and feature no spoken content.
-In fact, the only commentary in the videos are a handful of subtitles that provide ingredient measures and cooking instructions for the recipe being shown.
+In fact, the only commentary in the videos is a handful of subtitles that provide ingredient measures and cooking instructions for the recipe being shown.

 Why such a difference?
 Well, there are three reasons why Tasty’s format happens to be much better suited to mobile than traditional video tactics are.

 First, square video works well on mobile because it allows users to keep using their phones in portrait – the format preferred by 90% of smartphone users when browsing.
-So, instead of forcing users to turn their phone horizontally to watch a clip that automatically fills the whole screen, services like Facebook have opted for square video to fit this behaviour instead – offering content in a format viewers will appreciate.
+So, instead of forcing users to turn their phone horizontally to watch a clip that automatically fills the whole screen, services like Facebook have opted for a square video to fit this behavior instead – offering content in a format viewers will appreciate.

-Second, the introduction of auto play videos into the news feed of applications has changed the way we watch and interact with mobile video.
+Second, the introduction of autoplay videos into the news feed of applications has changed the way we watch and interact with mobile video.

-On the one hand, auto play has significantly increased the amount of video we watch online.
+On the one hand, autoplay has significantly increased the amount of video we watch online.
 Since Facebook launched the feature in 2014, the company has seen its video views jump to an incredible 8 billion per day – showing how automatically playing content in the news feed does grab the attention of passing readers.

-On the other hand, auto playing has also changed what is best practice in a video.
-To preserve UX, Facebook and other platforms, mute videos until a user taps it.
+On the other hand, auto-playing has also changed what is best practice in a video.
+To preserve UX, Facebook, and other platforms, mute videos until a user taps it.

 As a result, 85% of videos watched on Facebook are done so on mute.
 This helps to explain the rise of subtitling within Tasty’s mobile videos, which communicates the video’s message without the help of audio – encouraging people to watch videos, even if they can’t listen to them.